A south asian woman wearing a pink headscarf smiles with an elderly white woman as they both hold juggling balls in a care home setting

 Homemade Circus

-Homemade Circus is our two-year project that follows almost a decade of building circus skills for and with older people.
+Homemade Circus is our groundbreaking project that ignites connection, imagination and creativity in care homes.
+A two-year project that follows almost a decade of building circus skills for and with older people.
 To learn more about the different ways we’ve done this in the past, click here.

-In 2023 Upswing’s Lead Artist Charlene Low and a team of circus workshop leaders are working with staff and residents in a series of creative, multi-sensory circus workshops across UK care homes.
+Throughout 2023-24 Upswing’s Lead Artist Charlene Low and a team of circus workshop leaders worked with staff and residents in a series of creative, multi-sensory circus workshops across UK care homes.

 The activities we run help people find new talents and possibilities in themselves and each other.
 They help create trust, boost confidence, and improve abilities of both the residents and staff.